jamespfennell/xz/README.md

 Second, it means that non-trivial source files are not duplicated in source control.
 This is one of those things that's not really important but "feels good".

-The shim files are generated automatically using the vendorize script:
+The shim files are generated automatically using the vendor script:

-    go run internal/vendorize/vendorize.go
+    go run internal/vendorc/vendorc.go

 The script does not include every C file in the lzma2 library.
 This is because the xz package does not use every lzma2 feature, and we can skip compiling features we don't need.